ARMmbed/mbed-os-5-docs/docs/tools/toolchains/export_to_third_party.md

 #### Atmel Studio

-The mbed libraries contain CMSIS startup files.
+The Mbed libraries contain CMSIS startup files.

-When importing an mbed project into [Atmel Studio](http://www.atmel.com/Microsite/atmel-studio/), you must un-check the **migrate to current infrastructure** box.
+When importing an Mbed project into [Atmel Studio](http://www.atmel.com/Microsite/atmel-studio/), you must un-check the **migrate to current infrastructure** box.

 #### Simplicity Studio